Nagoya: Geography

 Nagoya lies north of Ise Bay on the Nōbi Plain.
-The city was built on low-level plateaus to ward off floodwaters.
+Nagoya was built on low-level plateaus to ward off floodwaters.
 The plain is one of the nation's most fertile areas.
 The Kiso River flows to the west along the city border, and the Shōnai River comes from the northeast and turns south towards the bay at Nishi Ward.

-The man-made Hori River was constructed as a canal in 1610.
+The human-made Hori River was constructed as a canal in 1610.
 It flows from north to south, as part of the Shōnai River system.
 The rivers allowed for trade with the hinterland.
 The Tempaku River feeds from a number of smaller river in the east, flows briefly south at Nonami and then west at Ōdaka into the bay.

-The city's location and its position in the centre of Japan allowed it to develop economically and politically.
+Nagoya's location and its position in the centre of Japan allowed it to develop economically and politically.

 Climate

 Nagoya has a humid subtropical climate (Köppen climate classification: Cfa) with hot, humid summers and cool winters.
-The summer is noticeably wetter than the winter, although rain falls throughout the year.
+The summer is noticeably wetter than the winter, with rain falling throughout the year.